-By a convention in 1964 [by ratification by the General Conference of Weights and Measures for the International System of Units, which replaced what was called the old "metric system"], the standard clock is the clock that the ratifying nations agree to use for defining the so-called “standard second” or S.I. second.
-This second, which has been used by the U.S.A. since 1999, is defined to be the duration of 9,192,631,770 periods (cycles, oscillations, vibrations) of a certain kind of microwave radiation in the standard cesium clock.
-More specifically, the second is defined to be the duration of 9,192,631,770 periods of the microwave radiation required to produce the maximum fluorescence of cesium 133 atoms (that is, their radiating a specific color of light) as the atoms make a transition between two specific hyperfine energy levels of the ground state of the atoms.
+By a convention in 1964 [by ratification by the General Conference of Weights and Measures for the International System of Units, which replaced what was called the old "metric system"], the standard clock is the clock that the ratifying nations agree to use for defining the so-called "standard second" or S.I. second.
+This second, which has been used by the U.S.A. since 1999, is defined to be the duration of 9,192,631,770 periods (cycles, oscillations, vibrations) of a certain kind of microwave radiation emitted in the standard cesium clock.
+More specifically, the second is defined to be the duration of 9,192,631,770 periods of the microwave radiation required to produce the maximum fluorescence of a small cloud of cesium 133 atoms (that is, their radiating a specific color of light) as the atoms make a transition between two specific hyperfine energy levels of the ground state of the atoms.
 This is the internationally agreed upon unit for atomic time [the T.A.I. system].
 The old astronomical system [Universal Time 1 or UT1] defined a second to be 1/86,400 of an Earth day.

-For this “atomic time,” or time measured atomically, the atoms of cesium with a uniform energy are sent through a chamber that is being irradiated with microwaves.
+For this "atomic time," or time measured atomically, the atoms of cesium with a uniform energy are sent through a chamber that is being irradiated with microwaves.
 The frequency of the microwaves is tuned until maximum fluorescence is achieved.
 That is, it is adjusted until the maximum number of cesium atoms flip from one energy to the other, showing that the microwave radiation frequency is precisely tuned to be 9,192,631,770 vibrations per second.
 Because this frequency for maximum fluorescence is so stable from one experiment to the next, the vibration number is accurate to this many significant digits.
-The U.S.A.’s National Institute of Standards and Technology’s F-1 atomic fountain clock, that is used for reporting time in the U.S.A. (after adjustment so it reports the average from the other laboratories in the T.A.I. network), is so accurate that it drifts by less than one second every 20 million years.
-We know there is this drift because it is implied by the laws of physics, not because we have a better clock that measures this drift.